Drawdown: From Practice to Theory and Back Again: Drawdown: From Practice to Theory and Back Again

 Since it is positive degree-one homogenous, CED (like ES and volatility) can be decomposed into a sum of risk contributions, and the relative sensitivity of CED to serial correlation is manifest in risk concentrations.
 In an empirical study of a balanced 60/40 portfolio of US Equity and US Bonds over the period 1982--2013, US Equity accounted for roughly 75\% of CED, but more than 90\% of ES and volatility.
 A plausible explanation is the relatively high level of serial correlation in US Bonds.
 We support this hypothesis with another simulation: we replicate the empirically observed concentrations of CED, ES and volatility using a simulated 60/40 balanced portfolio based on AR(1) models calibrate to US Equity and US Bonds over the study period.

 Since CED is convex, it can serve as a counterweight to expected return in a quantitative optimization.
-Exploiting the parallels between Expected Shortfall as a tail-mean of a return distribution and Conditional Expected Drawdown as a tail-mean of a drawdown distribution, we formulate optimization against CED as a linear program using the ideas developed in \cite{RockafellarUryasev2000, RockafellarUryasev2002}.
+Exploiting the parallels between Expected Shortfall as a tail-mean of a return distribution and Conditional Expected Drawdown as a tail-mean of a drawdown distribution, one can in theory use the linear programming algorithm developed by \cite{RockafellarUryasev2000, RockafellarUryasev2002}.

 This article lays the foundation needed to incorporate Conditional Expected Drawdown in the investment process.
 Further empirical exploration of the properties of CED, research into the incremental information it adds beyond what is in return-based risk measures, and the study of its impact on quantitative portfolio construction, are the next steps.